AndyA/jsonpath-lifter/README.md

 The `via` function is called as `via(value, path, $)` and should return the value to be assigned to the output document.

-The signature of the `via` function is the same as that of `lifter` function.
+The signature of the `via` function is the same as that of a `lift` function.
 That means that lifters can be reused and composed easily.

 ```javascript
 const liftMeta = lifter( { ... } );